 All ponies will be measured at the State 4-H Horse Show with an approved pony measurement stick.
 Ponies must be measured on a level surface.
-A concrete slab or other paved surface is more desirable but when not available, a heavy sheet of plywood can be used.
+A concrete slab or other paved surface is more desirable but when not available, a heavy sheet of plywood or flat, solid surface can be used.
 The measurements will be submitted with the State 4-H Horse Show entries.